CrossTheRoadElec/Phoenix6-Documentation/source/docs/licensing/what-is-licensing.rst

       A single device license can be activated and installed individually per device.
 Each purchase licenses exactly one compatible CAN bus device to use Phoenix Pro features.

-      This may be prefered for systems with a small number of devices that need to utilize Pro features, or when used in a benchtop application.
+      This may be preferred for systems with a small number of devices that need to utilize Pro features, or when used in a benchtop application.

    .. grid-item-card:: CANivore Bus
       :link: /docs/licensing/licensing